tarwn/lessthandot-hugo/blogs/content/posts/2012-09-14-continuous-delivery-with-teamcity.md

   <img style="border: 1px solid #999999" src="http://tiernok.com/LTDBlog/ContinuousDelivery/TeamCity_11.png" alt="TeamCity - Build Parameters" /><br /> Team City &#8211; Build Parameters
 </div>

-And the last step is to return to the project screen and define the Artifacts for this stage as &#8220;PriorArtifacts/*&#8221; so it will pass on all of the artifacts it pulled in from the prior stage.
+And the last step is to return to the project screen and define the Artifacts for this stage as “PriorArtifacts/*” so it will pass on all of the artifacts it pulled in from the prior stage.

-Running this build reminded me that Firefox has a nasty habit of downloading updates when you least want them, as the interface tests started timing out because they couldn&#8217;t quit.
+Running this build reminded me that Firefox has a nasty habit of downloading updates when you least want them, as the interface tests started timing out because they couldn't quit.
 A quick tweak to the Firefox settings and I have a successful interface test step running, with the test results showing in the summary just like the CI stage.

 <div style="text-align: center; font-size: 90%; color: #666666;">
   <img style="border: 1px solid #999999" src="http://tiernok.com/LTDBlog/ContinuousDelivery/TeamCity_12.png" alt="TeamCity - Interface Tests" /><br /> Team City &#8211; Interface Tests